HaiVuLe/in-app-purchase-prediction/README.md

 ## Project team:
-We are [Hai Vu Le](https://github.com/haivule), (Anna Zeng)[https://github.com/ztzeng], and [Aditi Sharma](https://github.com/AditiSharmaUSFCA).
+We are [Hai Vu Le](https://github.com/haivule), [Anna Zeng](https://github.com/ztzeng), and [Aditi Sharma](https://github.com/AditiSharmaUSFCA).
 We are all MS in Data Science students at University of San Francisco, Class of 2019.

 ## Acknowledgement:
 We would like to send to: